Top 10 Spa Hotels in Hawaii

 Even if you weren't familiar with this resort's longstanding reputation for quality service and unforgettable surroundings, you would be impressed the minute you arrived.
 Thirty oceanfront acres include three miles of shoreline dotted with bays and inlets, the dramatic atrium lobby is filled with fish tanks and a waterfall, and the staff greets guests with a welcome lei and freshly squeezed tropical juice.

-The Kohala Coast hotel has an iconic arrow-shaped design that makes the most of the scenic oceanfront location.
-Most of the 336 guest rooms and suites have an ocean view with the Ocean Front Rooms just steps from the beach.
-These coveted digs enjoy a prime location for watching the sunset and whales in season.
-The 4,000-square-foot, indoor/outdoor Bungalows each comes with two master bedrooms, a large hydrotherapy tub, a shower that extends into a private garden and refreshing al fresco living space.
+This Kohala Coast hotel has an iconic, arrow-shaped design that makes the most of the scenic oceanfront location.
+Most of the 336 guest rooms and suites have an ocean view, and the Ocean Front Rooms are just steps from the beach.
+These coveted digs enjoy a prime location for watching the sunset and passing whales in season.
+The 4,000-square-foot, indoor/outdoor Bungalows each comes with two master bedrooms, a large hydrotherapy tub, a shower that extends into a private garden, and a refreshing al fresco living space.
 Guests staying here also enjoy their very own private heated plunge pool and outdoor Jacuzzi.

 Inspired by Hawaii's geographic beauty, from the snowy peaks of Mauna Kea to the flowing lava of Kilauea Crater, Mauna Lani Spa resembles a Hawaiian village with thatched outdoor hale (huts) for treatments.
 The unique open-air Lava Sauna Experience is the perfect way to discover the healing powers of the surroundings as black volcanic clay is applied to the body, followed by signature Cocanilla body oil — a fresh coconut and vanilla blend.
 Also popular is the Lava Watsu Experience, a passive form of aquatic body work that gently moves your body through warm water in graceful, fluid movements.
 This relaxing meditative treatment is designed to bring total tranquility as the therapist supports, stretches and massages you.
 The design of Mauna Lani Spa's Watsu pool replicates the experience of being inside a lava tube, which in the Hawaiian culture symbolizes the umbilical cord to Mother Earth.